 Bitcoin halvings will cease when Bitcoin reaches its maximum supply of 21 million BTC.
 At this point, miners will no longer receive block rewards in the form of newly minted Bitcoin.

 Instead, miners will be incentivised to continue validating transactions through the reward of transaction fees paid by users.
 Given how big the Bitcoin network is poised to be at that point, on-chain transaction fees will be high, rewarding miners for continuing to support the network.

-However, Bitcoin has been subject to several criticisms because its design of halving and supply limit encourages users to hold onto their tokens without spending in the hopes of a significant price increase.
-This is why some consider Bitcoin as an investment and not a transactional currency.
+However, Bitcoin has been subject to several criticisms because its design of halving and supply limit encourages users to hold (or even hoard) their tokens without spending in the hopes of a significant price increase.
+This culture, also known as HODLing, is why some consider Bitcoin an investment and not a transactional currency.